-As shown in Figure C-1, CPUC's Northerly Route Alternative Option 3, the main difference between the CPUC's Northerly Route Alternative Option 3 (Route Alternative Option 3) and the Proposed Project is the routing of the 115 kV subtransmission line.
+As shown in Draft EIR Figure C-1, CPUC's Northerly Route Alternative Option 3, the main difference between the CPUC's Northerly Route Alternative Option 3 (Route Alternative Option 3) and the Proposed Project is the routing of the 115 kV subtransmission line.
 The Route Alternative Option 3 would occur along a total of 21.8 miles and would require the acquisition of additional ROWs for a distance of approximately two miles along the northerly 115 kV subtransmission line route.
-This new route would result in a change to the receptors impacted by both construction and operational noise generated by the Route Alternative Option 3 would be approximately 6.4 miles greater in length, it would increase the distance by which both construction and operational noise impacts would occur.
+This new route would result in a change to the receptors impacted by both construction and operational noise generated by the Route Alternative Option 3 as compared to the Proposed Project.
+In addition, because the Route Alternative Option 3 would be approximately 6.4 miles greater in length, it would increase the distance by which both construction and operational noise impacts would occur.